Mapping dynamical systems with distributed time delays to sets of ordinary differential equations: Kernel series framework

 The trajectories of a delay system with a single delay $T$ are defined in the space of the state history \cite{wernecke2019chaos},

 which is formally infinite-dimensional.
-Consistently, an initial function $\phi\colon[-T,0) \to \mathbb{R}$ is needed for the dynamics defined by Eq.~(\ref{eq:general_dde}) when $h(t)=x(t-T)$.
+Consistently, an initial function $\phi\colon[-T,0) \to \mathbb{R}$ is needed for the dynamics defined by (\ref{eq:general_dde}) when $h(t)=x(t-T)$.
 Interestingly, one can regard the set of dynamical variables $x_m(t)$ defining the kernel series framework, (\ref{eq:kernel_approx}), as a generalized state history.
 The dynamical history is however not sampled at specific points in time, as it would be the case for a discretized version of the standard state history.
 Instead, suitably weighted superpositions of the past trajectory are taken.

 The discretized version of the classical state history (\ref{eq:state_history}) can be used to formulate a basic approximation to a DDE in terms of discretized Euler updatings \cite{wernecke2019chaos}.
-In contrast to the framework formulated by (\ref{eq:kernel_approx}), Euler updating schemes do however not incorporate a systematic relation to distributed delay times.
+In contrast to the ODE system (\ref{eq:kernel_approx}), Euler updating schemes do however not incorporate a systematic relation to distributed delay times.
+The result, that the kernel series framework is an exact representation of DDEs with gamma-distributed delay distributions with integer exponents, raises an interesting question.
+In general, delay systems come with a formally infinite-dimensional state space, which does however collapse, as a corollary of above observation, for specific delay distributions.
+An interesting point regards the condition for this phase space collapse, namely if it could occur also for other types of delay distributions.
+We leave these questions for further investigations.